practicalli-johnny/eca-nvim-fork/README.md

 :lua require('eca-nvim').run()
 ```

+This command will:
+1. Install `eca` within the plugin directory if it's not already present
+2. Start the ECA server using the default Java command (`/usr/bin/java`)
+3. Open a chat window for interaction
+4. Press `<CR>` (Enter) in Normal mode to submit your message

+By default, the plugin uses Java at `/usr/bin/java`.
+If your Java installation is in a different location, you can [configure it](docs/configuration.md).

-This command will install `eca` within the plugin directory if it's not already present.
-Note that this process can introduce UI lag since the asynchronous handling of this request is not yet implemented.
-In case of any issues, you can manually download eca.
-Ensure that you have Java installed at `/usr/bin/java`, or update the startup command (see `config.lua` file).
+**Note:** The initial download process can introduce UI lag since asynchronous handling is not yet implemented.
+In case of issues, you can manually download eca.

 ## Contribution